dautroc/nvim/README.md

 ```

 ## Structure

-Please note that the structure may changes since I can add more plugins to server my work.
+Please note that the structure may change as I may add more plugins to enhance my workflow.

 `~/.config/nvim`

 ```sh